meta4creations/post-duplicator/readme.txt

 == Screenshots ==

 1. Sample view of the duplicate post link
+2. View of the settings page

 == Changelog ==

+= 2.0 =
+* Added a settings page to set 'post status' and 'date' of duplicated posts.

 = 1.1 =
 * Updated filenames and paths so the plugin works.

 == Upgrade Notice ==

+= 2.0 =
+Upgrade Post Duplicator to add 'post status' and 'date' options to your duplicated posts.

 = 1.1 =
 Must upgrade in order for the plugin to work.
 The file paths where initially wrong as the plugin upload created a different directory name.